 - Studied with Pulitzer laureates John Harbison and Bernard Rands

-- Recordings with Albany Records, Clear Note Publications, and Juxtab Music
+- Recordings with Albany Records, Clear Note Publications, Juxtab Music, Odyssey Discs, iTunes, and Amazon

-- Commissioned by the Equinox Chamber Players, Philadelphia Classical Symphony, and PianoOVo Trio (Weimar, Germany)
+Commissioned by the Chamber Orchestra Kremlin, Equinox Chamber Players, Philadelphia Classical Symphony, and Handel & Haydn Society

-- Grants and awards from the American Composers Forum, American Music Center, ASCAP, Chamber Orchestra Kremlin, and Meet the Composer
+Grants and awards from the American Composers Forum, Open Meadows Foundation, American Music Center, ASCAP, and Meet the Composer